 The Company acquired a 100% interest in the 22 sq. km.
 Andrea project by staking and by sealed bid auction conducted by the Peruvian Ministry of Energy and Mines.
 The Andrea property is not subject to any royalties.
 Andrea is located in the Department of Ayacucho, approximately 480 km south-east of Lima in the south-central Andes, approximately 15 km north of the Breapampa mine, and situated at elevations ranging from 4100 to 4600m.
-Condor acquired the Andrea project because it hosts a high sulphidation epithermal type gold and silver target within a core area approximately 800m in diameter.
+Condor acquired the Andrea project because our initial evaluation recognized a high sulphidation epithermal type gold and silver target within an approximate 800m diameter target area.

-An initial reconnaissance mapping effort was completed in May 2017, and a total of 117 rock chip channel samples were collected and analyzed.
+The initial reconnaissance mapping was completed in May 2017, with a total of 117 rock chip channel samples collected and analyzed.
 Exploration sampling and mapping was concentrated in the central part of the project, within a much larger advanced argillic alteration envelope.
-Gold and silver mineralization is hosted in hydrothermal breccia ledges, with the surface area exposure of the larger breccia being up to 200m in diameter.
-The breccias exhibit halos of advanced argillic, granular silica and vuggy silica.
-The sample results confirmed the anomalous presence of pathfinder elements typical of high sulphidation epithermal systems.
+Gold and silver mineralization is hosted in hydrothermal breccia ledges, with the surface area exposure of the largest identified breccia being up to 200m in diameter.
+The breccia exhibits halos of advanced argillic, granular silica and vuggy silica.
+The sample results confirmed the anomalous presence of pathfinder elements typical of high sulphidation gold-bearing epithermal systems.

 Gold assays range from negligible to 4.2 g/t Au, with 23 of the samples showing anomalous gold values exceeding 50 ppb, including 13 samples exceeding 500 ppb, and 7 samples greater than 1 g/t.
-Samples taken in the 800m diameter 'core area' - 81 of the 117 samples - exhibited more consistent gold values, ranging from 5 ppb to 4180 ppb, and averaged 41 ppb.
+Samples taken in the 800m diameter 'core target area' - 81 of the 117 samples - exhibited more consistent gold values, ranging from 5 ppb to 4180 ppb, and averaged 41 ppb.
 Measurable silver values were present in all but 6 of the 117 samples, but none of the silver assays exceeded 1 g/t.